List of accidents and incidents involving military aircraft (1940–1942): 1942

 The Prince George, Duke of Kent (George Edward Alexander Edmund; 20 December 1902 – 25 August 1942) is killed while a passenger on a Short Sunderland Mk.III flying boat, W4026, 'DQ-M', of No. 228 Squadron RAF.
 Thirteen of 14 on board killed including the Duke of Kent, three members of his staff, pilot Flt.
 Lt.
 Frank Goyen, Wing Cmdr.
 Moseley, and six other crew.
 Tail gunner Sgt.
 Andrew Jack was thrown clear of the wreckage in his turret, suffering burns and other injuries.
-The plane was en route from Evanton, Rosshire to Iceland, and then on to the Dominion of Newfoundland.
+The plane was en route from Evanton, Ross-shire to Iceland, and then on to the Dominion of Newfoundland.
 The four-engined Sunderland struck Eagle's Rock near Morven, Caithness but the accident was never fully explained and several conspiracy theories have been circulated regarding the accident and Prince George's mission.
 Sole survivor Jack refused to discuss the accident throughout his life, fuelling the conspiracies.